 LAPS simplifies password management while helping customers implement recommended defenses against cyberattacks.
 The solution mitigates the risk of lateral escalation that results when customers use the same administrative local account and password combination on their computers.

 To gain elevated access to a remote computer, the MS LAPS UI tool must be used to query the temporary password for that system.
-Once the password is known, it must be configured within the IT Remote Support tool to continue.
+Once the password is known, it must be configured within the remote IT support tool to continue.
 This must be done each time as passwords are unique per computer and expire on a regular basis, making remote support very tedious.

 Once LAPS support is enabled in Goverlan Reach, LAPS related queries are transparently executed by Goverlan when elevated system access is required.
 The helpdesk engineer or system administrator no longer needs to manually query a computer password using the Microsoft Logon UI tool, resulting in a fluid and more productive remote management flow.